Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Introduction

-This paper presents a novel algorithm (PointLCA-Net) that leverages PointNet for feature extraction and integrates these features with in-memory computing and neuromorphic processing to address the challenges of recognizing spatio-temporal signals on these platforms.
+This work builds upon the foundational principles of the Exemplar LCA-Decoder and introduces a novel algorithm, PointLCA-Net, to address the challenges of recognizing spatio-temporal signals on neuromorphic platforms.
+We propose a two-stage approach in which spatio-temporal data, such as that from DVS cameras, is initially preprocessed and converted into point clouds.
+In the first stage, a pre-trained PointNet generates robust feature representations from this 3D point cloud data.
+These features, which capture both geometric and semantic information, are then input into the Exemplar LCA-Decoder architecture in the second stage for encoding and decoding.
 These features are extracted once and stored on non-volatile memory elements, allowing for in-memory computation on neuromorphic platforms that prioritize specialized operations and energy-efficient processing.
-We propose a two-stage approach where spatio-temporal data, such as that from DVS cameras, is initially preprocessed and converted into 3D point cloud data.
-In the first stage, PointNet generates robust feature representations from this 3D point cloud data.
-These features, which capture both geometric and semantic information, are then input into a single-layer SNN encoder-decoder architecture in the second stage for classification tasks.

-Neuromorphic operation on sparse data should likewise exhibit and exploit sparsity.
-To that end, we consider approaches that employ the Locally Competitive Algorithm (LCA)~\cite{rozell2008sparse} as the encoder to ensure that only a limited number of neurons are active at any given time, enabling sparsity and efficient coding of high-dimensional data.
-One proposal for working with these sparse LCA encodings is the Exemplar LCA-Decoder~\cite{takaghaj2024exemplar}.
-Used as a single-layer encoder-decoder, it is a computational model that iteratively updates neuron activity to find a sparse representation of the input data (i.e, encoding) and then uses these neuron activities for classification tasks (i.e, decoding).
+The Locally Competitive Algorithm (LCA)~\cite{rozell2008sparse} is used as the encoder to ensure that only a limited number of neurons are active at any given time, enabling sparsity and efficient coding of data.
+We evaluated PointLCA-Net on three datasets: NMNIST~\cite{orchard}, DVS128~\cite{amir2017low}, and Spiking Heidelberg Digits (SHD)~\cite{cramer2020heidelberg}, demonstrating how it can be uniformly applied to each of these datasets in a way that is deployable on neuromorphic platforms.
+We achieved high recognition accuracy across all these datasets while maintaining low computational overhead and energy efficiency, making the approach well-suited for deployment on neuromorphic systems.

-The objective of this study is to evaluate PointLCA-Net and assess the efficacy of integrating PointNet's feature extraction with the efficiency of sparse coding through LCA in a manner that is deployable on edge devices.
-By feeding features derived from PointNet into a single-layer SNN model, we aim to achieve high recognition accuracy for spatio-temporal data while maintaining low computational overhead and energy efficiency.
-In summary, the contribution of this paper is a novel approach to PointNets that integrates the Winner-Take-All mechanism from SNNs.
-This contribution improves the computational efficiency of PointNets, making them more suitable for deployment on embedded systems.
+The contributions of this work include the following: \begin{itemize} \item A neuromorphic and energy-efficient adaptation of the PointNet and PointNet++ models. \item First application of the event cloud approach to neuromorphic datasets NMNIST and SHD. \item A proof of concept for an algorithm that can be uniformly applied to various spatio-temporal datasets for energy-efficient signal recognition on neuromorphic hardware. \end{itemize}